failsafe-lib/failsafe.dev/comparisons.md

 - Failsafe offers [configurable executors][executorservice-configuration] and [custom schedulers][custom-schedulers].
 - Failsafe offers [cancellation and interruption][execution-cancellation] support for all sync and async executions.
 Resilience4j supports cancellation via decorated CompletionStages.
 - Failsafe provides [interruption support][interruption-support] for executions that run in a [ForkJoinPool] such as CompletableFutures.
 Resilience4j decorated CompletionStages cannot be interrupted.
+- Failsafe's RateLimiter and Bulkhead can [wait asynchronously][async-execution] for a permit.
+Resilience4j's RateLimiter and Bulkhead block while waiting.

 ### Policies

 - Failsafe provides a uniform interface for [failure handling][FailurePolicyBuilder] and [event handling][PolicyListeners] configuration.
 Resilience4j provides distinct configurations for each policy.
-- Resilience4j offers Bulkhead and Cache policies, which Failsafe currently does not offer.
+- Resilience4j offers a Cache policy, which Failsafe doesn't.
-- Failsafe circuit breakers and rate limiters can be used as standalone constructs.
+- Failsafe circuit breaker, rate limiters, and bulkheads can be used as standalone constructs.

 ### Other Features